 - (a) Applicability and enforcement.
-Persons or groups wishing to conduct any winter events, as defined herein, such as exhibitions or races as defined by state statutes or the Wisconsin Administrative Code, which may include snowmobiles, ATVs or other motorized vehicles designed to operate in winter conditions, shall apply for a special permit issued by the town clerk after town board approval. - (1) The provisions of this section shall apply to winter events in the town occurring during months when there is snow on the ground and takes are frozen and usable for such events, including all exhibitions and races involving snowmobiles, ATVs or other motorized vehicles designed to operate in winter conditions. - (2) Exceptions, if any, from existing state laws for snowmobiles, ATVs or other motorized vehicles granted through the permitting process apply only to the specific event days and times.
-These exceptions from state do not apply for any practice time or dates, - (3) The elected officials and officers of the town shall enforce this section. - (b) Intent.
+Persons of groups wishing to conduct any winter events, as defined herein, such as exhibitions or races, as defined by state statutes or the Wisconsin Administrative Code, which may include snowmobiles, ATVs, or other motorized vehicles designed to operate in winter conditions, shall apply for a special permit issued by the town clerk after town board approval.
+In the event the permit is not pulled in a timely manner, it may be approved at the discretion of the chief of police or town clerk. - (1) The provisions of this section shall apply to winter events in the town occurring, during months when there is snow on the ground and lakes are frozen and usable for such events, including all exhibitions and races involving snowmobiles, ATVs, or other motorized vehicles designed to operate in winter conditions. - (2) Exceptions, if any, from existing state laws for snowmobiles, ATVs or other motorized vehicles granted through the permitting process apply only to the specific event days and times.
+These exceptions from state do not apply for any practice times or dates. - (3) The elected officials and officers of the town shall enforce this section. - (b) Intent.
 The intent of this section is to provide safe and healthful conditions for the enjoyment of winter events and recreation consistent with public rights and interests. - (c) State snowmobile race laws adopted.
 State snowmobile laws as found in Wis.
 Stats. ch.

-350 are adopted by reference.

-- (d) Exhibition and race application form/permit.
-An application form, which shall become the permit, if approved by the town board of supervisors, shall be submitted and include the following: Permittee, address, telephone number, day(s) or date(s) of the event, hours of the event, day(s) or date(s) of necessary practice, hours of the practice, legal description of the event area, legal description of the practice area, and expiration date. - (e) Placement of course markers and safety buffering.
-Under the permit granted by this section, the town board hereby authorizes and directs the permittee to place course markers and safety buffering material at the event location described in the permit for the length of the permit, - (f) Exclusive use area.
-An exclusive event use location shall be described on the application submitted, to become the permit if approved by the town board.
+350 are adopted by reference. - (d) Exhibition and race application form/permit.
+An application form, which shall become the permit if approved by the town board of supervisors, chief of police or town clerk, shall be submitted and include the following: Permittee, address, telephone number, day(s) or date(s) of the event, hours of the event, day(s) or date(s) of necessary practice, hours of the practice, legal description of the event area, legal description of the practice area, and expiration date. - (e) Placement of course markers, buoys and safety buffering.
+Under the permit granted by this section, the town board hereby authorizes and directs the permittee to place course markers and safety buffering material at the event location described in the permit for the length of the permit. - (D Exclusive use area.
+An exclusive event use location shall be described on the application submitted, to become the permit if approved by the town board of supervisors, chief of police or town clerk.
 The permittee shall be granted exclusive use of the event location described during the authorized day(s) or date(s) and hours of the permitted event.
 This section does not apply in the case of an emergency, to the police and/or fire departments, or to rescue vehicles or craft within the exclusive use area. - (g) Winter event exhibition and race authorized areas.
-An authorized practice area, the same as or separate from the exclusive use area, may be designated in the permit authorized by the town board.
-The permittee's use of either and/or both areas are limited to the days and hours described in the permit. - (h) Penalties.
+An authorized practice area, the same as on separate from the exclusive use area, may be designated in the permit authorized by the town board, chief of police or town clerk.
+The permittee's use of either and/or both areas are limited to the days and hours described in the permit.

+(h) Penalties.
 Wisconsin state snowmobile penalties as found in Wis.
-Stat. ch.
-350, and deposits as established in the uniform deposit and ball schedule established by the Wisconsin Judicial Conference, are hereby adopted by reference and all references to fines amended to forfeitures and all references to imprisonment deleted.
+Stats. ch.
+350 and deposits as established in the uniform deposit and ball schedule established by the Wisconsin Judicial Conference, are hereby adopted by reference and all references to fines amended to forfeitures and all references to imprisonment deleted.